apolloapi/modsysML/README.md

 - Use as a **command line tool, or integrate into your workflow with our library**
 - **Use any** AI provider, API or database under one API

-`apollo-sdk` produces table views that allow you to quickly review prompt outputs across many inputs.
+`modsys` produces table views that allow you to quickly review prompt outputs across many inputs.
 The goal: tune prompts systematically across all relevant test cases, instead of testing prompts by trial and error.

 #### Usage (command line)